jingcheng-ai/jingcheng-ai.github.io/README.md

 Known for strong statistical intuition and simple, interpretable solutions that turn weak models into reliable decision systems.

 ### Signature Strength

-Diagnosing underperforming models and improving them through segmentation, feature engineering, and statistical intuition.
+Diagnosing weak models and turning behavioral data into reliable decision systems through segmentation, feature engineering, and interpretable machine learning.

 ## Approach

-I focus on turning data into decision systems by combining statistical intuition, segmentation strategies, and feature engineering.
+I focus on uncovering hidden structure in behavioral data and translating it into practical decision tools.

-Much of my work involves diagnosing underperforming models, identifying hidden structure in the data, and designing features or segments that significantly improve predictive performance and interpretability.
+Much of my work involves diagnosing underperforming models, uncovering hidden behavioral structure in the data, and designing features that significantly improve predictive performance and interpretability.

 ## Core Capabilities